openspending/community.openspending.org/resources/osi/texty.md

 "Tenders News".

 Ukraine has a couple of projects about tenders, though Texty appears to be the most sizeable and complete database.
 There has however been continuing lobby attempts to close down access to as much information about tenders as possible and many of these have unfortunately been successful.
-Last example was a law accepted by majority in Ukrainian parliament in autumn 2012, which meant that 35% of all volumes of tenders would be hidden from the public.
+Last example was a law accepted by a majority of the Ukrainian parliament in autumn 2012, which meant that 35% of all volumes of tenders would be hidden from the public.

 The ongoing hope for transparency in public procurement is based on a